First Doctor: Character biography

 At the conclusion of a chase through time by Daleks, Ian and Barbara used the Dalek time machine to go home (The Chase), and their place in the TARDIS was taken by a future space pilot named Steven Taylor, who had been captured by the robot Mechanoids but escaped due to the Dalek attack.
 The Doctor met another member of his own race for the first time in the form of the Meddling Monk and had an adventure in Galaxy 4.
 During the siege of Troy, Vicki decided to leave the TARDIS to stay with Troilus, adopting the name Cressida.
 The Doctor and Steven were next briefly joined by Trojan slave Katarina and a security agent from 4000 AD Sara Kingdom, but both were killed during the events of The Daleks' Master Plan, where the Daleks plotted to invade Earth's Solar System in 4000 AD, before being destroyed when the Doctor activated their weapon the Time Destructor.
 Due to this he was aged significantly; the effects on Sara were enough to reduce her to dust.

 After narrowly missing the Massacre of St Bartholomew's Eve, the Doctor and Steven took on board a young girl named Dodo Chaplet.
 Dodo brought a cold virus to the far future, which nearly annihilated the humans and Monoids travelling on The Ark.
 It was cured and when the TARDIS arrived on the Ark 700 years later the TARDIS crew helped the humans reach their destination, the Monoids having taken over the Ark.
 One of the First Doctor's most deadly foes was the Celestial Toymaker, who forced him and his companions to play deadly games and briefly made the Doctor invisible and mute.
 Eventually, the Doctor managed to win the Trilogic Game allowing them all to escape the Toymaker's domain.

 Eventually, Steven and Dodo left the Doctor as well, Steven remaining on an alien planet as a mediator (The Savages) between two races, and Dodo deciding to remain on Earth in 1966 to recover from being hypnotised by the supercomputer WOTAN.
 The Doctor was then joined by upper-class secretary Polly and sailor Ben Jackson.

 The toll of years put strain on the Doctor's elderly frame.
 After defeating the Cybermen at the Antarctic Snowcap Station (The Tenth Planet), the Doctor was fearfully reluctant to regenerate when he crossed paths with one of his future incarnations ("Twice Upon a Time"), who is similarly reluctant to regenerate.
-The events of the episode convince both Doctors to go through with their regenerations.
-After returning to his TARDIS and helping Polly and Ben back inside, the Doctor collapsed and regenerated for the first time.
+The events they experience convince both Doctors to go through with their regenerations.
+After returning to his TARDIS and helping Polly and Ben back inside, the Doctor falls unconscious and regenerates into the Second Doctor.